deltaquebec/sentiment_imdb_reviews/README.md

     fulldata.append(i)
 ```

 Each dataframe, however, is still working with raw data; we need to clean the data so we can have good information free of personal idiosyncrasies and can meaningfully compare the data.
 We map common contractions to theyr pariphrastic forms such as "isn't" to "is not" and "they're" to "they are".
 Other noise in the data likewise cleaned (this particular cleaning follows from [this work](https://github.com/072arushi/Movie_review_analysis)).
+These get appended as dataframe[11].

 ```
 mapping = {"ain't": "is not", "aren't": "are not","can't": "cannot",